Hauffe/github-issues/README.md

         mvn clean
         mvn install

-To run the integration tests alone, please run:
+To run the integration, please run:

-        mvn verify
+        mvn install -DskipITs=false

 Go to the `\github-issues\target` directory and find the `github-issues-0.0.1-SNAPSHOT.jar` file built, then run: